 Your thoughts impact your actions, and your actions impact your outcomes.
 One way to change your thoughts is to ask yourself the question, "Is this thought helping or harming me?"
-Often, just asking this one question can help you shift the focus of your thoughts and take control of your actions.
+Often, just asking this one question can help you shift the focus of your thoughts and restore balance.
 When you think better, you act better.
-This is a way to embrace the good mind.

-SHIFT THE FOCUS, TAKE CONTROL
+SHIFT THE FOCUS, RESTORE BALANCE

-Here are some examples of healthy coping mechanisms to help you control your emotions.
+Here are some examples of healthy coping mechanisms to help you bring your emotions back into balance with mind, body, and spirit.

-SHIFT THE FOCUS TAKE CONTROL When you feel resignation or denial about having diabetes or being at risk for diabetes, how do you shift your focus and take control?
-Decide to help yourself: take this class, see a doctor, follow the doctor's recommendations When you feel sad, ashamed, or depressed about your disease or someone you love, how do you shift your focus and take control?
-Talk with someone about it, create a support system around you, focus on helping someone else in need, focus on your blessings When you feel angry about what diabetes has done to your life or the lives of your loved ones, how do you shift your focus and take control?
-Identify triggers that cause negative emotions, express gratitude, do one thing to help yourself, listen to your favorite music When you feel stressed or overwhelmed about how to manage your diabetes, how do you shift your focus and take control?
-Break it down, ask for help, celebrate small improvements, exercise When you feel physically, emotionally, and mentally fatigued, how do you shift your focus and take control?
+SHIFT THE FOCUS RESTORE BALANCE When you feel resignation or denial about having diabetes or being at risk for diabetes, how do you shift your focus and restore balance?
+Decide to help yourself: take this class, see a doctor, follow the doctor's recommendations When you feel sad, ashamed, or depressed about your disease or someone you love, how do you shift your focus and restore balance?
+Talk with someone about it, create a support system around you, focus on helping someone else in need, focus on your blessings When you feel angry about what diabetes has done to your life or the lives of your loved ones, how do you shift your focus and restore balance?
+Identify triggers that cause negative emotions, express gratitude, do one thing to help yourself, listen to your favorite music When you feel stressed or overwhelmed about how to manage your diabetes, how do you shift your focus and restore balance?
+Break it down, ask for help, celebrate small improvements, exercise When you feel physically, emotionally, and mentally fatigued, how do you shift your focus and restore balance?
 Exercise, keep your blood sugar in control, consistently get good sleep